 Arguments for the Prosecution:

-– they didn’t make great albums like their contemporaries.
+– the Eagles didn’t make great albums like contemporary classic rock acts – it makes sense that their best selling album is a compilation.
 They had the huge sales and stadium tours, but they didn’t have the quality output to go with it.

 – the band’s early sound was a watered-down, commercialised take on the sound of country-rock pioneers like Gram Parsons.

 – the band’s late sound (on 1979’s The Long Run) was sterile and boring.

 – the band’s two leaders both had significant weaknesses.
 Don Henley was an excellent vocalist, with his distinctive sand-papery voice, and a thoughtful lyricist, but a boring drummer.
 Glenn Frey was a good tune-smith and utility musician, but his vacuous Californian frat-boy persona is in the forefront on irritating tracks like ‘Chug All Night’ and ‘Heartache Tonight’.

 – excellent supporting players – Don Felder and Joe Walsh are excellent guitarists, and Randy Meisner and Timothy B. Schmitt are strong bassists and vocalists.
 Early member Bernie Leadon could play country licks on anything with strings.